Skip to Main Content

 BU Library home page / John E. Robbins Library

-Includes links to search the catalogue, journals, and databases, find Library Guides, Library Services, Library Staff, IRBU, and Archives, Virtual Chat, and links to Make Appointments in the Library.
+Includes links to search the catalogue, journals, and databases, find Library Guides, Library Services, Library Staff, Institutional Repository (IRBU), the Archives, Virtual Chat, and links to Make a Research Appointment, or Book a Group Study Room in the Library.